 Some chemotherapy drugs can cause hair loss from all over your body.
+This can be very distressing.
+It can affect your confidence and make you feel self-conscious about your cancer.
 How much hair falls out depends on the drug given, the dose and your own reaction to it.
-Hair will grow back after you stop chemo.
-See page 81 for more about hair loss.
+Hair will grow back 3-6 months after you stop chemotherapy.